Bookings and cancellations

 You can book classes two weeks in advance.
 General group classes must be cancelled no less than 3 hours before class starts .
 This gives another Sweaty enough time to come and take your space if you no longer need it.
 You can cancel online, via the app or by giving us a call.
 If we don’t pick up, just leave us a message.

 If you’ve booked in for a special class, such as Bliss or our Sunday Specials, the cancellation policy is 24 hours before and for workshops, such as Posture Clinic, the cancellation window is no less than 2 weeks prior.

 If you do book and aren’t at the Studio five minutes before class starts, we’ll have to give away your spot if it’s super busy (and you’ll still be charged for the class – double whammy, sorry).

-If you’re on an unlimited membership and you don’t show for your booked class or late cancel more than three times in a two week period, we’ll have to revoke your booking rights for the following three weeks.
+If you’re on an unlimited membership (month, year or Sweat Newbie deal – 30 days of yoga) and you don’t show for your booked class or late cancel more than three times in a two week period, we’ll have to revoke your booking rights for the following three weeks.

 Sorry if all of this sounds harsh, but with busy classes and long waitlists, we just want to give everyone who wants to the chance to get a spot in class.

 If a class is fully booked, pop yourself on the waitlist.
 Spaces generally do come available.
 If you get a mat you’ll be emailed/sent a text/notified via the Sweat Studios app.
 You can be added to class from the waitlist up to an hour before it’s due to start.
 So, if you’re not able to make it, remember to take yourself off the list otherwise you may still be charged.
 For more info on how the waitlist works, click here.

 Reception opens 30 minutes before each class and our changing rooms close 45 minutes after class finishes.